 Drip Irrigation tubing can be buried underground and/or covered by mulch.
-Keep in mind though that burrowing rodents like gophers can chew through the tubing.
-If you decide to bury your tubing keep an eye on your system to make sure everything is running properly so that if a rodent does chew through the tubing you can spot the problem immediately.
+Keep in mind that burrowing rodents, like gophers, can chew through the tubing seeking water, and with it being underground, it is harder to locate the leak.
+If you decide to bury your tubing, keep an eye on your system to make sure everything is running properly; so if a rodent does chew through the tubing, you can spot the problem immediately.

 What is the order that I should connect the faucet assembly parts?